KrishUnni-Z/currency-converter/README.md

 ├── app.py                # Main application script
-├── frankfurter.py        # Handles fetching currency data from the Frankfurter API ├── currency.py           # Contains utility functions for formatting outputs ├── requirements.txt      # List of required Python packages
+├── frankfurter.py        # Handles fetching currency data from the Frankfurter API ├── currency.py           # Contains utility functions for formatting outputs ├── api.py                # Contains functions to interact with the API.
+├── requirements.txt      # List of required Python packages
 └── README.txt            # Documentation for the project
 ```